Skip to content

 • $ln [name-or-type]: Set the lobby number.
 Visible only to you.
 This command exists because some non-lobby maps can be loaded as lobbies with invalid lobby numbers.
 See the "GC lobby types" and "Ep3 lobby types" entries in the information menu for acceptable values here.
 Note that non-lobby maps do not have a lobby counter, so there's no way to exit the lobby without using either $ln again or $exit.
 On the game server, $ln reloads the lobby immediately; on the proxy server, it doesn't take effect until you load another lobby yourself (which means you'll like have to use $exit to escape).
 Run this command with no argument to return to the default lobby.

 • $swa: Enable or disable switch assist.
-When enabled, the server will attempt to automatically unlock two-player and four-player doors in non-quest games if you step on all the required switches sequentially.
+When enabled, the server will unlock two-player and four-player doors in non-quest games when you step on any of the required switches.

 • $exit: If you're in a lobby, send you to the main menu (which ends your proxy session, if you're in one).
 If you're in a game or spectator team, send you to the lobby (but does not end your proxy session if you're in one).
 Does nothing if you're in a non-Episode 3 game and no quest is in progress.